UniqueNetwork/unique_docs/docs/networks/rpc.md

 **Description**

-:question: Get number of blocks when sponsored transaction is available
+Get the number of blocks when the sponsored transaction is available.

 **Declaration**